himapolina/Hima-Portfolio-Website/README.md

 # hima-portfolio-website
-Hi, this is the repo of my portfolio website.
-I used HTML, CSS, PHP, JQuery and MySQL for this website.
-If you visit the website and like it or if you have suggestions for me, please leave a message!
+Hi, this is the repo of my portfolio [website](https://himapolina.github.io/hima-portfolio-website/).

+It is not responsive yet, please check it out on laptop/PC only :)